sdpython/mlinsights/README.rst

 *mlinsights* extends *scikit-learn* with a couple of new models, transform, metrics, plotting.
-It provides new trainer such as *QuantileLinearRegression* trains a linear regression with L1 norm or non-linear correlation based on decision trees.
+It provides new trainer such as *QuantileLinearRegression* trains a linear regression with L1 norm non-linear correlation based on decision trees, or *QuantileMLPRegressor* a modification of scikit-learn's MLPRegressor which trains a multi-layer perceptron with L1 norm.

 **Links:**